-The World Bank and the World Health Organization estimate that people with disabilities represent approximately 15% of the global population.
-Of this population, 82% live in developing countries and 20% live in extreme poverty.
-People with disabilities are overrepresented among the people living in extreme poverty, on less than $1.90 per day.
+The World Bank and the World Health Organization estimate that people with disabilities represent approximately 15% of the global population, or about 1 billion people.¹ Of this population, 80% live in developing countries and 20% live in extreme poverty.² People with disabilities are over represented among the people living in extreme poverty, on less than $1.90 per day.³

 Disabilities can exacerbate poverty by increasing the costs incurred by a household for care and treatment, and negatively impacting earnings if the person with a disability is dependent on others for day-to-day support.
 In turn, living in poverty can increase the likelihood of disability due to hazardous living and working conditions, inadequate access to treatment, and malnutrition, especially in childhood.
-However, people with disabilities are underrepresented in development programs.
-AusAID has estimated that existing development programs reach a mere 3 to 4% of people with disabilities.
-For financial services, the situation is particularly dire: it is estimated that less than 1% of the poor served by microfinance organizations are people with disabilities.
+However, people with disabilities are underrepresented in development programs, and for this reason face incredible barriers in accessing employment, education, health care, social protection, and the skills needed to perform in labor markets.4 For financial services, the situation is particularly dire: it is estimated that less than 1% of the poor served by microfinance organizations are people with disabilities.5

 Families that include a member with a disability face enormous economic challenges as access to affordable services, support and education can be beyond reach.
 Often, looking after a family member with a disability can require the time and support of someone who otherwise would be earning.
 Furthermore, people with disabilities often face stigma and are socially isolated within their communities, thus compounding the challenges of living in poverty.